Ulrika Jonsson: Career

 In 2002, she was the subject of a Channel 4 documentary, Ulrika Jonsson: the Truth About Men.
 The programme featured a candid interview with Jonsson, received heavy press attention and attracted 2.8 million viewers.

 After intense media attention relating to events in her private life, Jonsson decided to return to Sweden.
 The Swedish television network TV3 offered her the role as hostess of the Miss Sweden beauty pageant.
 She accepted the invitation.
 In March 2003, Jonsson was a contestant on the BBC's Comic Relief Does Fame Academy.
-In 2005, she appeared with four other celebrities on Channel 4's daytime show Come Dine with Me.
-On 20 January 2007, she joined 10 other celebrities to take part in the ITV reality TV show Dancing on Ice, where she was partnered with Pavel Aubrecht.
+In 2005, she appeared with four celebrities on Channel 4's daytime show Come Dine with Me.
+On 20 January 2007, she joined 10 celebrities to take part in the ITV reality TV show Dancing on Ice, where she was partnered with Pavel Aubrecht.
 With previous skating experience in her native Sweden, Jonsson was expected to go far in the event but finished 9th after being beaten in the skate-off by Kay Burley during week 3.

 On 20 March 2007, she appeared in the confessional TV show, Ulrika: Am I a Sex Addict?, broadcast on Channel 4.
 The show charted Jonsson's personal journey to uncover the truth about sex addiction.
-She has appeared on BBC One's Would I Lie To You?
+She has appeared on BBC One's Would I Lie to You?
 (2007).
 In March 2009, she appeared in the new ITV series Piers Morgan's Life Stories, each episode of which included a celebrity figure and a one-to-one interview with Morgan about their lives.

 In April 2009, it was confirmed that Jonsson would return to Shooting Stars as team captain for a full series airing later that year.
 She presented the new series of BingoLotto, on Virgin 1 every Sunday night at 7 pm which started on 13 September 2009.

 Her debut novel, The Importance of Being Myrtle, which focuses on relationships was published by the Penguin Group on 1 September 2011.

 In 2017, she reached the final of Celebrity MasterChef.

 In 2021, she took part in Channel 4's Celebrity SAS: Who Dares Wins.
 She was the second contestant to leave the series but on medical grounds not as the weakest participant.

 On 27 October 2021, Channel 4 announced Jonsson would be taking part in the tenth series of Celebs Go Dating, alongside Abz Love, Ryan-Mark Parsons, Miles Nazaire, Chloe Brockett, Nikita Jasmine, Marty McKenna and Jessika Power.
 The series began airing in January 2022.